 Request for a derogation by a relevant system operator or relevant TSO

-Relevant system operators or relevant TSOs may request a derogation for classes of HVDC systems or DC- connected power park modules connected or to be connected to their network.
+Relevant system operators or relevant TSOs may request a derogation for classes of HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities or asynchronously connected electricity storage modules connected or to be connected to their network.

 Relevant system operators or relevant TSOs shall submit their requests for a derogation to the regulatory authority.
 Each request for a derogation shall include: